teimurjan/teimurjan.github.io.development/src/posts/digits-recognizer-1.md

 plt.ylabel('k')
 ```

-As the output we can see such plot:
+As the output we can see such a plot:

 ![](./assets/digits-recognizer-1/find-best-k.jpg)